+François Lesure the undertaking would be costly and that it would be many years, if not decades, in the completion.
+François Lesure hoped to put together an international committee.
+He called on Roy Howat (U.K.) and Marie Rolf (U.S.A.), as well as Pierre Boulez and Claude Helffer.
+A short time later Myriam Chimènes and Marius Flothius (Netherlands) completed the team.
+On the practical side, the fabrication would be the result of a co-edition between Éditions Costallat. a department of the Gaumont-Erato Group, and Éditions Durand, the long time publisher of Debussy's work.
+Costallat took charge of production and Durand managed distribution.
+Jérôme Paillard at Costallat became the General Editor for this immense undertaking.
 The first order of business consisted of sorting the volumes of music into different series and establishing content for each publication.
-The thirty original volumes quickly grew to thirty-three, to thirty-four... and today there are thirty-six in all!
+The thirty original volumes quickly grew to thirty-three, to thirty-four... and today there are thirty-seven in all!
 It was necessary to find scientific editors and proofreaders.
 If this were not enough, it was also imperative to list all sources so that provenance was clear for those documents that had been given up as lost, or whose traces had evaporated over the course of numerous private and public sales.
 Thus, several volumes could eventually be attributed: The Préludes (C. Helffer and R. Howat), Jeux (P. Boulez and M. Chimènes), Œuvres pour deux pianos (N. Lee) and La Mer (M. Rolf).

-In July of 1986, the Editorial Committee met in Provence where they were welcomed by the Fondation des Treilles on the occasion of the Journées d'études de la Société française de Musicologie in Villecroze.
+In July of 1986, the Editorial Committee met in Provence where they were welcomed by the Fondation des Treilles on the occasion of the Journées d'études de la Société française de Musicologie in Vil- THE PROJECT WAS REVIVED IN THE AUTUMN OF 1996 WHEN ÉDITIONS DURAND DECIDED TO CONTINUE THE WORK ON THEIR OWN lecroze.
 Various publishing organisations were discussing a critical edition of Berlioz or Rameau.
 As for Debussy, everyone was delighted to examine the first two volumes, the Préludes, and the pieces for piano.
 It was at that time that François Lesure introduced the committee to Edmond Lemaître, who soon thereafter joined the team of musicologists.
-More publications were released in the following years: Jeux was published in 1988, and Études, as well as Volume 3 of the Série I, in 1991.
+More publications were released in the following years: Jeux was published in 1988, and Études, as well as Volume 3 of the Series I. in 1991.
 Unfortunately at this time matters became more complicated.
 Jérôme Paillard was called to other duties within the Gaumont-Erato and Denis Herlin took over editorial responsibility as assistant Editor-in-chief.
 1991 was the last year that François Lesure organised the meeting of the Committee.
 It was also a year filled with questions.
 After having published five volumes, Gaumont-Erato underwent a profound restructuring at the end of which it was decided that there was no room for an edition of the Complete Works of Claude Debussy!
 Needless to say, the period that followed was difficult and the Edition, now with no editor, seemed to lose its momentum.
 This did not keep François Lesure and Denis Herlin from continuing their research and correcting the musical sources.